Oil Change in Goose Creek, SC

 Oil Change Myth #3: You Must Get an Oil Change Before Road Tripping

-Whether you're driving to see Etling Park near Goose Creek, SC or you're traveling to see family, road-tripping is one of the most fun and exciting ways to enjoy your vehicle.
+Whether you're driving to see Central Creek Park near Goose Creek, SC or you're traveling to see family, road-tripping is one of the most fun and exciting ways to enjoy your vehicle.
 According to some drivers, though, you've got to change your oil before embarking on a long road trip.
 While it is important to ensure your vehicle is in good condition before a lengthy drive, changing your oil beforehand isn't always needed.

 If your oil change interval indicates that there are still many miles left before needing service, you should be OK.
 However, it's still a good idea to check and make sure your oil levels are where they should be before road-tripping.
 If your car is scheduled for an oil change shortly after you return, you can probably wait until you get back from your trip.
 In any case, there's really no downside to getting your oil changed early - if it gives you peace of mind, go ahead and do it.